For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 Within several days, Russian forces had occupied Berdiansk and the surrounding area.
 Artem could rarely be in touch — only through the news did Kateryna learn what was happening in Mariupol.
 The city was surrounded, thousands of residents were trapped, and one of the war's bloodiest battles was playing out.

-In the brief conversations they did manage, Artem told her: ''Everything will be fine.
+In their rare, brief conversations, Artem told her: ''Everything will be fine.
 Ukraine will prevail.''

 Some calls lasted only a minute.
 Once, Artem asked her to take a photo of Timur every day, so one day he could see how his son was growing.

-But Kateryna couldn't sleep as the situation in Mariupol grew more dire.
+Kateryna couldn't sleep.
 She spent her days crying and praying for Artem's safety.

-Artem grew to fear he wouldn't make it.
+Eventually, Artem grew to fear he wouldn't survive.
 He called to say goodbye.

 ''He said that if he didn't make it, he would become a guardian angel for our son,'' Kateryna said.